6 Foods that You Should Avoid When You Have Diarrhea

 3. Milk and its derivatives

 Even if you aren’t lactose intolerant, you should avoid dairy when you have diarrhea and for 48 hours after.
 A study published in the medical journal Paediatrics and Child Health concluded that avoiding dairy will help make sure that your discomfort doesn’t worsen or come back.

 The reason why you should avoid milk is that it requires lactase in order to be digested.
-The problem is that when you have diarrhea, or after, the lactase in your stomach decreased and this will increase your symptoms like gas, bloating and nausea.
+The problem is that when you have diarrhea, or after, the lactase in your stomach decreased and this will increase your symptoms such as:

-The only food that you can eat is yogurt.
+The only dairy product that you can eat is yogurt.
 Since it has a high amount of probiotics, it helps get rid of diarrhea.
-However, make sure that you are eating natural yogurt and avoiding the ones that have sugars.

 - Try to swap soda for water or fruit infusions.

-In the case that your diarrhea is very strong, try to replenish your liquids with serums.
+- In the case that your diarrhea is very strong, try to replenish your liquids with salines.

-- They have been cooked in some way.
+- It’s important that your food is cooked in some way.
 When you are experiencing diarrhea, and a week after it, be sure that the majority of the foods that you are eating are cooked without a lot of fat or oil.
 Fruit is the only exception, though it’s not a bad idea to boil apples and pears.

 Other recommendations for your stomach health:

 - Wash your hands before preparing and eating your foods.